Cocoon (film): Plot

-About 10,000 years ago, peaceful aliens from the planet Antarea set up an outpost on Earth on Atlantis.
-When Atlantis sank, twenty aliens were left behind, kept alive in large rock-like cocoons at the bottom of the ocean.
+About 10,000 years ago, peaceful aliens from the planet Antarea established an outpost on Earth, on Atlantis.
+When Atlantis sank, 20 aliens were left behind, kept alive in large rock-like cocoons at the bottom of the ocean.
 A group of Antareans have returned to collect them.
 Disguising themselves as humans, they rent a house with a swimming pool and charge the water with "life force" to give the cocooned Antareans energy to survive the trip home.
-They charter a boat from a local captain named Jack, who helps them retrieve the cocoons.
+They charter a boat, the Manta III, from a local captain named Jack, who helps them retrieve the cocoons.
 Jack spies on Kitty, a beautiful woman from the team who chartered his boat, while she undresses in her cabin, and discovers that she is an alien.
 After the aliens reveal themselves to him and explain what is going on, he decides to help them.

 Next door to the house the Antareans are renting is a retirement home.
 Three of its residents, Ben, Arthur, and Joe, often trespass to swim in the pool.
 They absorb some of the life force, making them feel younger and stronger.
-Eventually caught in the act, they are given permission to use the pool by the Antarean leader, Walter, on the condition that they do not touch the cocoons or tell anybody else about it.
-Rejuvenated with youthful energy, the three men let the advantages of the pool take hold as they are relieved of their ailments.
+Eventually caught in the act, they are permitted to use the pool by the Antarean leader, Walter, on the condition that they do not touch the cocoons or tell anybody else about it.
+Rejuvenated with youthful energy, the three men let the pool's advantages take hold as they were relieved of their ailments.

 Kitty and Jack grow closer and decide to make love in the pool.
 Since she cannot do so in the human manner, she introduces him to the Antarean equivalent, in which she shares her life force energy with him.

-The other retirement home residents become suspicious after witnessing Ben's wife Mary climb a tree.
-Their friend Bernie reveals the secret of the pool to the other residents, who rush to the pool to swim in its waters.
+The other retirement home residents become suspicious after witnessing Mary, Ben's wife, climb a tree.
+Their friend Bernie accidentally reveals the pool's secret to the other residents, who rush to the pool to swim in its waters.
 When Walter finds them damaging one of the cocoons, he ejects them from the property.
-The Antereans open the damaged cocoon, and the creature inside shares his last moments with Walter.
+The Antareans open the damaged cocoon, and the creature inside shares his last moments with Walter.
 That evening, Bernie finds his wife Rose has stopped breathing and carries her body to the pool to heal her, only to be informed by Walter that the pool no longer works due to the other residents draining the life force in the rush to make themselves young.